LachlanGunn/oic/README.md

-The 0.3 release will provide complete implementations of the Digital Meter and RF Source classes as described by the SCPI implementation, along with the host-side software necessary to operate them.
+The 0.3 release will provide complete implementations of the Digital Meter and RF Source classes as described by the SCPI implementation, along with the host-side software necessary to operate them from either a GUI or a Python shell.

-TODO: Do we neeed a GUI?

 ### 1.0 (Planned) ###